bazwilliams/upnp-playlist-service/README.md

 ## Future Plans

-Skip standby mode if the source has changed (i.e. someone interacted between wakeup and sleep)

-Provide feedback through the UI when a playlist is stored.
+[ ] Playlist builder (add currently playing track to a specific playlist) [ ] Skip standby mode if the source has changed (i.e. someone interacted between wakeup and sleep) [ ] Provide feedback through the UI when a playlist is stored.
-Permit replacing existing playlist.
+[ ] Permit overwriting existing playlists.
-Suggest playlists or provide a list of known playlists.
+[ ] Provide list of existing playlist when loading into DS.

-Ability to decide which radio station.
+[ ] Ability to decide which radio station to play.

-Easy installation on windows, mac, linux and nas drives.
+[ ] Easy installation on windows, mac, linux and nas drives.

 ## Credits